Business and Human Rights Law Program

 Program Events

-- WorldCC Foundation, One step closer: Shared responsibility contracting for human rights, March 30, 2023 at 10 AM EST
+- WorldCC Foundation, One step closer: Shared responsibility contracting for human rights, (March 2023)

-- Sarah Dadush, Professor of Law and Founding Director, Business & Human Rights Law Program, Rutgers Law School, Co-Founder of the Responsible Contracting Project; Olivia Windham Stewart, Co-Founder of the Responsible Contracting Project
+- Sarah Dadush, Professor of Law and Founding Director, Business & Human Rights Law Program, Rutgers Law School, Co-Founder of the Responsible Contracting Project; Olivia Windham Stewart, Co-Founder of the Responsible Contracting Project; Daniel Schönfelder, European Legal Advisor of the Responsible Contracting Project

 - Organisation for Economic Co-operation and Development (OECD), OECD Forum on Due Diligence in the Garment and Footwear Sector, (February 2023)